AdobeDocs/commerce-webapi/src/pages/get-started/create-integration.md

 ## Create integration files

-Magento provides the Integration module, which simplifies the process of defining your integration.
+The Integration module simplifies the process of defining your integration.
 This module automatically performs functions such as:

-*  Managing the third-party account that connects to Magento.
+*  Managing the third-party account that connects to Commerce.
 *  Maintaining OAuth authorizations and user data.
 *  Managing security tokens and requests.

-To customize your module, you must create multiple [XML](https://glossary.magento.com/xml) files and read through others files to determine what resources existing Magento modules have access to.
+To customize your module, you must create multiple [XML](https://glossary.magento.com/xml) files and read through other files to determine what resources existing modules have access to.

 The process for customizing your module includes